 For years Uzbekistan has been closed to visitors – it was possible to get a visa but the whole process required a lot of paperwork and wasn’t the cheapest.
 Fortunately, it has changed, visa rules have been simplified and now, depending on the nationality, you either can get an e-visa easily or don’t need it at all.

 A visit to Uzbekistan before everyone else discovers how amazing the country is.
-Uzbekistan is famous especially for its incredible Silk Road cities: Samarkand and Bukhara, as well as Khiva – the first UNESCO World Heritage Site in Uzbekistan, famous for its very well preserved old town.
+Uzbekistan is famous, especially for its incredible Silk Road cities: Samarkand and Bukhara, as well as Khiva – the first UNESCO World Heritage Site in Uzbekistan, famous for its very well-preserved old town.

 When you visit Uzbekistan don’t miss the capital city, Tashkent, too – it’s such a pleasant city with one of the most beautiful metro stations you will ever see!
 But Uzbekistan is more than just its beautiful monuments.
 The country is worth going to also for its delicious food and very hospitable people.
-It’s a matter of time when tourists will discover how interesting destination this is so be sure to travel to Uzbekistan as soon as possible, you won’t regret it!
+It’s a matter of time before tourists will discover how interesting a destination this is so be sure to travel to Uzbekistan as soon as possible, you won’t regret it!